Positive Aging Admits Fast Asynchronous Plurality Consensus: Introduction

-Our algorithm basically mimics the synchronous procedure.
-When a node ticks (and the node is not \emph{blocked} by another communication attempt from a previous tick) then it contacts two randomly chosen nodes and the leader.
-If the leader's bit allows two-choices and the generation provided by the leader is higher than the generation of the node, then this node performs a two-choices step -- as described in the synchronous case -- provided that the information sent by the leader the last time they communicated was the same.
-The last condition ensures that for any newly created generation all two-choices steps are performed before any propagation steps occur.
-Once the leader allows the creation of a new generation and thus sets its bit to two-choices, it starts counting the number of so-called incoming \emph{signals} sent out by some nodes.
-After a linear number of signals have been received, it sets its bit to propagation.
-This ensures that for a constant time frame the nodes promote themselves to a new generation only using the two-choices mechanism and thus a new generation of a certain size is created by the two-choices mechanism only.
+When a node $v$ is activated by a tick, it contacts the base station and two randomly chosen nodes.
+If the base station's bit allows two-choices and the generation stored in it's memory is higher than the generation of $v$, then $v$ performs a two-choices step -- if conditions (i)-(iii) are fulfilled as described above (see \nameref{sec:approach}).
+Once the base station allows the creation of a new generation, that is, its bit is set so that two-choices steps are allowed, it starts counting the number of so-called incoming \emph{signals} sent out by the nodes.
+After a linear number of signals have been received, it flips its bit to allow propagation.
+This ensures that for a constant time frame the nodes promote themselves to a new generation using only the two-choices dynamics and thus a new generation of a certain size is created by the two-choices mechanism only.

-If a node receives a bit from the leader which allows propagation, it performs a propagation step -- as described in the synchronous case -- if the information provided by the leader the last time they communicated was the same.
-Again, this ensures that no two-choices steps are executed within the propagation stage.
-When a node contacts a leader, it sends its generation number to it so that the leader has a good approximation of the nodes being in the highest generation created so far.
-Once a certain (linear) number of nodes are in the highest generation created so far, the leader allows the nodes to promote themselves to a higher generation and the bit is again set such that two-choices steps are allowed to be performed by the nodes.
-These alternating two choices/propagation stages are repeated until it can be guaranteed that the last generation created is monochromatic whp.
+If a node receives a bit from the base station which allows propagation, it performs a propagation step as described in the algorithmic approach above.
+When a node contacts the base station, it sends its generation number to it so that the base station can maintain the number of nodes in the highest generation created so far.
+Once the majority of all nodes are in the highest generation, the base station allows the nodes to promote themselves to a higher generation by setting the corresponding bit accordingly and allowing two-choices steps.
+These alternating two-choices/propagation stages are repeated until the last generation created is monochromatic \whp.
+A formal description of this protocol is given in \cref{sec:Asynchronous-1leader}.